Working to support the pandemic response

-Working using your temporary emergency registration
+Using your temporary emergency registration

-To find out about the types of roles that might be available to those holding temporary emergency registration or licence, please contact the relevant organisation for the country you’re interested in working in:
+To find out about the types of roles that might be available to those holding temporary emergency registration or a licence, please contact the relevant organisation for the country you’re interested in working in:

 As the UK regulator of doctors, we’re responsible for your registration.
 We don’t have a role in deployment, so we won’t be able to help with any enquiries about this.